 Income protection plans generally provide monthly payments if you lose the ability to perform your job due to reasons such as illness or injury.
-These plans will often pay you up to 100% of the income you would have received if you had continued in your job (If you were still employed).
+These plans will often pay you up to 100% of the income you would have received if you had continued in your job (ie. if you were still employed).
 The level of cover you choose affects your premium.
 Plans that provide retrenchment cover typically pay your monthly salary for up to 6 months after retrenchment.
 This is designed to give you freedom to look for alternative income without having to worry about money.

 Some life insurance plans will have income protection with retrenchment cover included.
 If you already have life insurance, it may be a good idea to check if the life insurance policy includes such an option.